grassdog/klipbook/README.md

 Fork the project on [Github](https://github.com/grassdog/klipbook), add tests for your changes, and submit a well described pull request.

+## TODO

+Rework parsing code to pull out a file entry.
+Then have file container parse those and collapse them into highlights.

+Can have site scraper do the same.

+Work out what the end state looks like and clean up code to move towards that.

+**Work from the outside (i.e. outputter) in**

+### Possible commands

+klipbook fromfile [filename] --force

+klipbook fromfile --list [filename]

+klipbook fromfile --booknum=2 [filename]

+klipbook fromsite --user=blah --pass=foo

+klipbook fromsite --booknum=3

+~/.klipbookrc

+credit kindle-highlights

+Explain when you'd want to use the clippings file and when you'd want to use the site.

 ## Copyright

 Copyright (c) 2011 Ray Grasso.
 See LICENSE.txt for further details.